Snowflake-Labs/cortex-search/examples/python_sdk/README.md

 requests on your cortex search service along with throttling the request rate when the server is busy.

-This example collects connection parameters from a file.
+This example collects default connection parameters from a file.
 Add the following lines to a file named `.env` in the current directory:

 ```
 SNOWFLAKE_ACCOUNT=AID123456
 SNOWFLAKE_USER=myself
-SNOWFLAKE_PASSWORD=pass123...
+SNOWFLAKE_AUTHENTICATOR=
+SNOWFLAKE_PASSWORD=
 SNOWFLAKE_ROLE=my_role
 SNOWFLAKE_DATABASE=my_db
 SNOWFLAKE_SCHEMA=my_schema